QP/C 8.1.3

 8.0.0 C 2024-11-17 MMS Updated for QP 8.0.0.

-This Software Architecture Specification (SAS) with Unique Identifier: DOC_SAS_QP describes the software architecture of QP Framework that satisfies the QP Software Requirements Specification (DOC_SRS_QP) and the QP Software Safety Requirements Specification (DOC_SSR_QP).
+This Software Architecture Specification (SAS), with Unique Identifier: DOC_SAS_QP, describes the software architecture of QP/C Framework component that satisfies the QP Software Requirements Specification (DOC_SRS_QP) and the QP Software Safety Requirements Specification (DOC_SSRS_QP).

 Note